Extracurricular Activities for your Child

 What to Avoid

-• Do not frame the proposal as “the child wants this”
+• Avoid framing the proposal as “the child wants this”

-• Do not present the child as having already committed
+• Avoid presenting the child as having already committed

-• Do not repeatedly discuss the proposal with the child
+• Avoid repeatedly discussing the proposal with the child

-Children are typically open to many activities.
+Children are usually open to many activities.
 Over‑discussion can unintentionally create stress, pressure, or loyalty conflicts.

 Children’s preferences are important, but they should be gathered neutrally by both parents, using open‑ended questions, without coaching or pre‑loading expectations.